 Scholarship Name: Masters Fellowships in Public Health and Tropical Medicine

-Wellcome Trust offers Fellowship in Public Health and Tropical Medicine for Masters students from low- and middle-income (developing) countries, UK, 2014
+Brief description: Wellcome Trust offers Fellowship in Public Health and Tropical Medicine for Masters students from low- and middle-income (developing) countries, UK, 2015

-Public Health and Tropical Medicine: with particular interest in social sciences, demography, health economics, medical statistics and vector biology.
+Subject Areas: Public Health and Tropical Medicine, with particular interest in social sciences, demography, health economics, medical statistics and vector biology.